Gunnika/Gunnika.github.io/content/project/Reddit-Flair-Detector/index.md

 ---
 title: Reddit Flair Detector
-summary: A web application to predict flair (tag) of any post on India Subreddit using Machine Learning Algorithms.
+summary: A Flask web application to predict flair (tag) of any post on India Subreddit using Machine Learning Algorithms.
 tags:
 - Deep Learning
 - Machine Learning